 - Yellow fever

-These vaccines contain a small amount of the illness, which can be potentially dangerous for those who are immunocompromised.
+These vaccines contain a small amount of the illness, which can be potentially dangerous for immunocompromised people.

 Taxotere and Eye Conditions

-While monitoring yourself for possible infections, you should be particularly vigilant about any issues with your eyes.
+While monitoring for possible infections, you should be vigilant about eye issues.
 Sanofi-Aventis has a long history of failing to disclose the potential for Taxotere recipients to develop eye problems such as epiphora, which causes excessive tearing.
-Epiphora can lead to canalicular stenosis, which is an irreversible condition involving obstructions within the tear ducts.
+Epiphora can lead to canalicular stenosis, an irreversible condition involving obstructions within the tear ducts.